DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 If the players are still willing to enter the winery to defeat the druids within, Davian can share the following final warnings:

 * First, Davian shares that the tunnel that leads into the cellar passes through a cavern filled with **brown mold**, which the Martikovs use to keep the wine stored in the cellar cool.
-Davian advises the players not to approach, attack, or touch the mold lest it attack them.
+Davian advises the players to stick to the path through the center of the mold, and not to approach, attack, or touch the mold lest it harm them.
 * Second, Davian warns that the druids can conjure the force of thunder to defeat their enemies.
 If the players fail to swiftly defeat any individual druid they come across, the sound of their thunder might alert the others, summoning them to defend the first.
 (The same is true for any loud spells that the players might use, so Davian warns them to stay quiet to avoid detection.
 Davian is reasonably confident, however, that the sound of the storm should help to cover up the sounds of any ordinary combat.)
 * Third, Davian reminds the players that the winery is an old structure built of wood.
 If any of the players appear to be spellcasters, Davian makes them promise not to set it on fire by mistake “like a bloody flaming fool."